 HISTORIC CENTRE OF PALERMO

-The street is quite long so make a few stops here and there.
-Once you walk for about 15 minutes, you will reach “Il Quattro Canti” – a junction where four (quattro) roads meet from four historic areas of the city.
-Quattro Canti is an area greatly admired by tourists and locals alike.
+After walking for about 15 minutes, you will reach the area called “Il Quattro Canti” – a junction where four (quattro) roads meet from four historic areas of the city.
+Quattro Canti is greatly admired by tourists and locals alike because it is simply gorgeous!
 It is adorned by sculptors and fountains that were commissioned by the Spanish Viceroy in 1611.
 It surely makes a great stop for photography and remains to my favorite part of the historic centre.

 Your last stop before lunch/dinner should be the Kalsa district that has the jaw dropping Pretoria fountain!
-Keep half an hour here only for gazing here and thank me later.
-I am pretty sure you will be stupefied by the architecture as I was.
+Keep half an hour here only for gazing here and thank me later 😉

 Palermo’s historic centre also includes several churches.
 The city is historically rich with an intriguing history.
 I think Palermo requires more attention but unfortunately it gets sidelined by the popular cities of Italy.

--for a quick know how of the city take a Hop On Hop Off bus.
+- For a quick know how of the city you can take a Hop On Hop Off bus.

--Several airlines caters travel to Palermo and from India I took the Swiss Airlines with a layover at Zurich airport.
-I found it to be the cheapest option (May 2016) as compared to other airlines.
+- From India I traveled to Palermo with Swiss Airlines with a layover at Zurich airport.
+I found it to be the cheapest option as compared to other airlines.

 - Check this handy Lonely Planet Guide for everything Sicilian you need to know.
 You won’t regret.